The best turtle food brand needs to; have the right nutrients, not get soggy quickly, be enjoyable to eat and come in

 If I had to pick just two staple turtle foods (pellets), it would be these 2:

-- Tetra ReptoMin Floating Food Sticks for Aquatic Turtles (click here for the current price on Amazon) – ReptoMin’s food sticks are quite popular in the pet turtle community and are a really good brand for overall use.
+- Tetra ReptoMin Floating Food Sticks for Aquatic Turtles (click to learn more on Amazon) – ReptoMin’s food sticks are quite popular in the pet turtle community and are a really good brand for overall use.

-- Zoo Med Natural Aquatic Turtle Food (click here for the current price on Amazon) – This is my current favorite turtle food.
+- Zoo Med Natural Aquatic Turtle Food (click to learn more on Amazon) – This is my current favorite turtle food.
 What’s awesome about the Zoo Med pellets is that they come in A TON of different varieties.
-They have formulas for hatchlings, formulas for juveniles and formulas for adults (less protein).
+They have formulas for hatchlings, formulas for juveniles, and formulas for adults (less protein).
 They also come in tons of different sizes and are very affordable.

 When considering what types of turtle food pellets and vitamins to give to your turtle, you first need to consider:

 - Does it have the right blend of a mixture of protein (high), fats, carbs and phosphorous (low)?

 - Does it get too soggy?
 You want it to be a little soggy after putting it into the water.
 This will make it easy for your turtle to eat.
 However, if it is too soggy, it will break down into messy chunks.